 This dish is so melt-in-your-mouth good… It’s very similar to fried chicken but very delicate and not greasy at all.
-Milanese is a traditional Italian dish normally made with pounded, breaded and pan fried beef, chicken or pork.
+Milanese is a traditional Italian dish normally made with pounded, breaded, and pan-fried beef, chicken, or pork.
 It’s also usually topped with a bright salad.
-I’m making it skinny and easier to prepare by starting with lean turkey cutlets, that need no pounding and frying in just a little heart healthy olive oil.
-Each serving, including the arugula salad has 262 calories 7 grams of fat and 6 Weight Watchers POINTS PLUS.
-Compared to Olive Garden‘s Pork Milanese at 1510 calories and 87 grams of fat!
+I’m making it skinny and easier to prepare by starting with lean turkey cutlets, that need no pounding and frying in just a little heart-healthy olive oil.
+Each serving, including the arugula salad, has 262 calories 7 grams of fat, and 3 Blue WW Freestyle SmartPoints, and 5 Green.

 Prep Time: 15 minutes

 1 egg (I like Egg-land’s Best when using the whole egg) or 2 egg whites

 1 cup Panko bread crumbs or regular bread crumbs

 8-(1 pound) turkey breast cutlets, I used Trader Joe’s, see shopping tip

 Ingredients for Salad: